-Step 3: Click on ‘INSTALL’ under the block that says ‘Bitbucket’.
+Step 3: Click on ‘Add’ under the block that says ‘Bitbucket’.

 Note: Make sure you have an account signed up with Bitbucket before you begin the integration.
 If you don’t have then you will be redirected to a screen where you can create one.
 If you already have an account setup for any of the Atlassian tools then you may use the same credentials as that one.

+Step 4.
 Once you click on the sign up button, you will be asked to provide a unique username.
-After providing the username, you need to hit ‘Continue’.
+After providing the username, you need to click ‘Continue’.

-As you hit “INSTALL”, you will be directed to an authentication page.
+Step 5.
+As you press “ADD” button, you will be directed to an authentication page.
 Here you will need to grant LambdaTest the access to your user-owned resources on Bitbucket.
 Hit on the blue button that says “Grant access”.

 Bitbucket APIs uses OAuth 2.0’s authorization code grant flow for generating access tokens on user’s behalf.

 Access tokens are strings with authorization key required to access an API.
 They are issued to the client-server and are usually opaque.
 They are used for requesting access to protected, user-specific resources.
 Access tokens are vital from a security point of view & can be generated in different formats, depending upon security requirements specified on the resource server.